JasonTuyen/personal-site/src/pages/posts/personal-website.md

 ## Final Project Thoughts
-There were very few challenges to deal with in this projcet.
+There were very few challenges to deal with in this project.
 Gatsby, HTML, and CSS has an active community of helpers and documentation so most of my issues were solved easily with Google.